Vyral/nate-martinez-recruiting/_posts/2024-11-11-nate-s-monday-morning-message-volume-1-241.md

 And all the rest for them permissible ease.

-She had to ask, "What was it, dear?"
+She had to ask, “What was it, dear?”

 “Enough,